 Alford-Axelson Award for Nonprofit Managerial Excellence

 The Axelson Center for Nonprofit Management at North Park University is proud to present the Alford-Axelson Award for Nonprofit Managerial Excellence.
 The purpose of this award program is to honor and continue the legacy of Nils G. Axelson, a devoted community healthcare leader and visionary, and Jimmie R. Alford, a recognized thought leader in the nonprofit arena, by recognizing and celebrating Chicago area nonprofit organizations that exemplify extraordinary managerial excellence.
+Established in 2001, this award is presented annually at the Axelson Center's Annual Symposium for Nonprofit Professionals and Volunteers.

 A Portrait of an Excellent Organization